petershin/liferay-learn/readme/TUTORIAL_CODE_GUIDELINES.md

 ## Freezing a Code Sample to an Earlier Liferay Version

 On rare occasions, code that works on an earlier 7.4 update no longer compiles and runs on a later update.
-If there is continued value in the now-defunct tutorial and code sample, you can freeze the version used in the workspace to the latest version where the code is known to compile and run.
+If there is continued value in the now-defunct tutorial and code sample, you can freeze the version used in the workspace to the latest version where the code is known to compile and run, and advise the reader to start a docker container matching that version.

 1. In the `liferay-*.zip` root, create a `gradle.properties` with contents like this: